stephendodd/steves-todo-app-hardcode-json/README.md

 URL: https://github.com/stephendodd/steves-todo-app-hardcode-json
 Repo: https://github.com/stephendodd/steves-todo-app-hardcode-json.git

-This is the React comment box example from [the React tutorial](http://facebook.github.io/react/docs/tutorial.html).
+This is a todoApp that is written in React JS with a Ruby back-end.
+It will grow in complexity over time.

 ## To use

 Pull the git repo from the "Repo" link above

-Run the command ```./node_modules/.bin/webpack``` to use webpack to generate the bundle.js File
+In the pulled git directory run the command ```./node_modules/.bin/webpack``` to use webpack to generate the bundle.js File.

 Start the ruby server by running the command ```ruby server.rb```.
 This will create a local server run on port 3000 unless otherwise specified.